pgManage/pgManage/README_DEV.md

 # Attention Contributors!!

-At this time, Postage is under an Apache license.
+At this time, PgManage is under an Apache license.
 The Apache license seems to have been written in such a way that you don't need to obtain contributor license agreements, but then, Apache makes you sign them anyway.
 Therefore, please pay special attention to the following section "Contributor License Agreements".

 # Contributor License Agreements